azloto/wip-vs-leadtime/README.md

 # wip-vs-leadtime
-monte carlo simulation of wip vs leadtime.
+Monte carlo simulation of wip vs leadtime.

 This small tool demostrates the relation between wip limits and bottlenecks in a project.